 The PCEPI is the Federal Reserve Bank’s favored inflation gauge to help them direct policy.
 This is according to their own guidance.
 The reason given is that it is a broader gauge of prices than the basket of goods found in CPI.

 The graph above shows the PCEPI charted against CPI-U for the past 20 years.
-It’s clear that CPI (red) is much more volatile and any given month is not always of a change in price growth.
-By comparison, the numbers based on PCE include a broader base of goods and nets out food and energy, which often experiences spikes for reasons unrelated to economic price pressures (weather, war, politics, etc.).
+It’s clear that CPI (red) is much more volatile, and in any given month may change dramatically which is not always the beginning of a change in price growth.
+By comparison, the numbers based on PCE include a broader base of goods.
+It also will report net of food and energy, because these often experience large shifts for reasons unrelated to economic price pressures (weather, war, politics, etc.).

 |The FOMC carefully considered both indexes when evaluating which metric to target and concluded that PCE inflation is the better measure. – Federal Reserve Bank, St. Louis|

 On Friday (May 28), PCEPI showed an annualized rate of inflation of 7.5%, and 8.3% ex-food and energy.
-This is a spike of the less volatile measure that offers little consolation to those concerned with the higher interest rates that inflation promotes.
+This is a spike of the less volatile inflation measure and offers little consolation to those concerned with the higher interest rates that inflation promotes.

 The Trimmed Mean PCE Inflation Rate

-The Dallas Fed’s segments off the different goods and services and looks at how much they have risen or fallen, then measure the actual consumption of those products.
-So they weight the data based on consumption.
-One useful reason for this is it shows that substitutions limit the level of higher prices actually paid by households.
-If, for example, the price of oranges rise by 6%, while apple prices remained the same, if half the consumers substitute apples for oranges, the experienced household inflation would be overstated if not accounting for the reduced purchases of oranges and increased purchase of zero inflation apples.
+The Dallas Fed segments off the different goods and services based on price rise and looks at how much they have risen or fallen, then it calculates the actual consumption of those products.
+So the Fed weights the data based on consumption.
+One reason for this is it shows that substitutions limit the level of higher prices actually paid by households.
+If, for example, the price of oranges rise by 6%, while apple prices remain the same, if half the consumers substitute apples for oranges, the experienced household inflation would be overstated if not accounting for the reduced purchases of oranges and increased purchase of zero inflation apples.

-The above chart is of the same 20 year period as the top chart.
+The above Trimmed Mean PCE chart covers the same 20 year period as the top chart.
 We can see by this alternative measure that inflation is not impacting households in a way that should concern policymakers.
-In fact, the April numbers shown below tell us six month annualized inflation of 1.8%, compared with PCE Deflator at 4.3%.
+In fact, the April numbers shown below indicate a six-month annualized inflation of 1.8%, compared with the PCE Deflator at 4.3%.
 These are seemingly two different stories.

 Source: Federal Reserve Bank, Dallas